DanHodgson12/Sumerata-Designs/README.md

 - Sumersata Designs provided the 'Logo', the 'About' image, 'Customer' image, 'Certificate' image, 'Market' image and Gallery images.
 - The reviews are real reviews taken from Sumersata Designs' [CraftCourses.com](https://www.craftcourses.com/in-person-and-online-courses-craft-kits-and-handcrafted-gifts?keyword=sumersata&location=Somerset) page.
 - The [full screen background image](/assets/images/contact/sd-contact-bg.jpg) for the 'Contact Us' page was taken from [Pexels](https://www.pexels.com/photo/person-doing-calligraphy-6232452/) and was created by [Anastasia Shuraeva](https://www.pexels.com/@anastasia-shuraeva/).
-- The 'ETSY' and 'CraftCourses.com' logos were sampled from their respective websites then adjusted for this website.
+- The 'ETSY' and 'CraftCourses.com' logos were sampled from their respective websites then adjusted for use in this project.

 ## Code

 - [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/) was used throughout to help with responsiveness and styling purposes.
-- [Font Awesome](https://fontawesome.com/) was used for adding the social link icons and review star icons.
+- [Font Awesome](https://fontawesome.com/) was used for adding the social-link icons and review star icons.
 - [W3Schools](https://www.w3schools.com/) & [Stack Overflow](https://stackoverflow.co/teams/) were utilised to help overcome roadblocks in the developer's coding knowledge.
-- [Stack Overflow](https://stackoverflow.com/questions/2570972/css-font-border) was used for help giving the review stars a slight border in order to make the stars stand out.
+- [Stack Overflow](https://stackoverflow.com/questions/2570972/css-font-border) was used for help giving the review stars a slight border in order to make them stand out.
 - [Stack Overflow](https://stackoverflow.com/questions/4575826/how-to-push-a-footer-to-the-bottom-of-page-when-content-is-short-or-missing) was also used for help with an issue on the Contact Us page, where the background image was not pushing the footer to the bottom of the page.
-- [CSS Scan](https://getcssscan.com/css-buttons-examples) was used for adding the button to the contact form (Button 24).
+- [CSS Scan](https://getcssscan.com/css-buttons-examples) was used for adding the base version of the button to the contact form (Button 24).

 # Acknowledgements